What is Forward Integration?

 - By removing the third parties, the company has ownership of the distribution processes, thus having greater control over the flow of the products.

-How Forward Integration Works?
+How does Forward Integration work?

-Again if DELL wants to implement this strategy, it can think of taking control over the marketing agency that the company previously used to market its end product.
-But DELL cannot take over Intel if it plans to integrate forward because only a backward integration allows a movement up the supply chain.
-If Intel decides to follow them, then, in the long run, it can operate as a monopoly and dominate the market by being in control of both raw material and finished product.
+Again if DELL wants to implement this strategy, it can take control over the marketing agency that the company previously used to market its end product.
+If Intel decides to follow them, then, in the long run, it can operate as a monopoly and dominate the market by controlling both raw material and finished product.
+Buy DELL cannot take over Intel if it plans to integrate forward because only a backward integration allows a movement up the supply chain.

 When to Follow Forward Integration?